Sie werden euch in den Bann tun, BWV 44: History and words

 Bach first performed the cantata on 21 May 1724.
 It is the last original cantata composition of his first annual cycle, followed by reworkings of older music until the beginning of the second annual cycle of chorale cantatas on the first Sunday after Trinity.

-Scoring and structure

-The cantata in seven movements is scored for four vocal soloists (soprano, alto, tenor and bass), a four-part choir, two oboes, bassoon, two violins, viola and basso continuo:
+A performance Wilhelm Friedemann Bach in Halle after 1750 is documented by revisions of the original parts.

 Music

+Structure and scoring

-As with many works of Georg Philipp Telemann, but rare in Bach's cantatas, the Bible quotation is split in two movements, a duet and a chorus which follows immediately in a different time and faster tempo.
+Bach structured the cantata in seven movements; as with many works of Georg Philipp Telemann, but rare in Bach's cantatas, the Bible quotation is split in two movements, a duet and a chorus which follows immediately in a different time and faster tempo.
+He scored the work for soprano (S), alto (A), tenor (T) and bass (B) soloists, a four-part choir SATB, and a Baroque instrumental ensemble of two oboes (Ob), two violins (Vl), viola (Va) and basso continuo.

+In the following table of the movements, the scoring follows the Neue Bach-Ausgabe.
+The keys and time signatures are taken from Alfred Dürrs's standard book The Cantatas of J. S. Bach, using the symbol for common time (4/4).
+He gave the duration as 22 minutes.
+The basso continuo, playing throughout, is not shown.

+Music

+1 and 2

 The duet is an expressive lamento, introduced by the two oboes in imitation on themes which the voices pick up.
+The representation of the voice of Jesus by tenor and bass is reminiscent of Heinrich Schütz, and the way to go instantly from duet to chorus is a feature that Telemann frequently uses.
 The chorus has been described as "tumultuous and excited" and likened to the rendering of the excited crowd (turba) in Bach's St John Passion and St Matthew Passion.
 It follows the text in mostly homophonic sections with independent instruments.
 The beginning, "Es kömmt aber die Zeit" (But the time will come), is rendered in block chords (Akkordblöcke) as "repeated rhetorical calls".
-In the following "daß, wer euch tötet" (when whoever kills you), the word "töten" is "twice emphasized by a sudden, mysterious piano and wan, chromatically tinged harmonies", according to Klaus Hofmann, or "menacing chromatic texture of sustained notes underpinned by unexpected harmonies", according to Julian Mincham.
+In the following "daß, wer euch tötet" (when whoever kills you), the word "töten" is "twice emphasized by a sudden, mysterious piano and wan, chromatically tinged harmonies", according to the Bach scholar Klaus Hofmann, or "menacing chromatic texture of sustained notes underpinned by unexpected harmonies", according to Julian Mincham.
 Finally "wird meinen, er tue Gott einen Dienst daran" (will think that he does God a service by it) is interpreted by free imitation.
 After this sequential presentation of the three ideas of the text, they are repeated in variation and combination.
-Mincham summarises the "uncompromising" tone of the statement "the time will come when your murderer will believe that he has done a service to God".
+Mincham summarised the "uncompromising" tone of the statement "the time will come when your murderer will believe that he has done a service to God".

+3

+Movement 3 refers to the opening in tranquil 3/4 time with an obbligato oboe.
+The words "Marter, Bann und schwere Pein" (martyrdom, exile, and bitter pain) are coloured in expressive chromatic, although the text speaks of overcoming them.
+Hofmann described "sigh-like suspension and emotionally charged harmonic darkening".